Henry-Yip/Latex-Project-Astrophysics/README.md

 # Introduction
-This set of notes is made with reference to the Astrophysics Coursebook by The University of Edinburgh.
-I have gained permission from Professor Catherine Heymans to put my modified notes in my website, and I think this refers to GitHub also.
+This set of notes is made with reference to the **Astrophysics Coursebook** by **The University of Edinburgh**.
+I have gained permission from Professor **Catherine Heymans** to put my modified notes in my website, and I think this refers to GitHub also.
 It is also available in my personal website.

 ## Prerequisites
 Proficiency in Calculus and Classical Physics, in particular, Newtonian Mechanics.